 AT A GLANCE

-After breakfast and meeting your guide for the safari you will depart for Sossusvlei.
+After landing in Windhoek and meeting your guide for the safari you will depart for Sossusvlei.
 We will drive through the Khomas Hochland and down the escarpment via one of the scenic mountain passes into the Namib Desert.
 This journey will take about 4 hours depending on the number of stops for photographs.
-Dinner and accommodation will be at one of the best lodges in the area perfectly situated to explore the surrounding desert and its attractions.
+Our accommodation is in an area perfectly situated to explore the surrounding desert and its attractions

 The Namib is the oldest desert and boasts the highest sand dunes in the world.
 This region is one of the most spectacular areas of Namibia and always one of the highlights of any safari.
 The name Sossusvlei refers to the vlei or pan into which the seasonal Tsauchab River flows in years of exceptional rainfall.
 The neighbouring Dead Vlei with the ancient dead Camel Thorn trees is one of the most photographic sites in good early morning light.
 The Sesriem canyon is a narrow gorge about 1 km long and is well worth a visit.
 Several desert adapted wildlife like oryx, springbok, black-backed jackal, ostrich, sociable weavers and plenty of reptiles and small mammals call this place home.

 After a relaxing breakfast we will depart for Swakopmund via the Namib Naukluft National Park.
-We will spend the next 2 nights at a guesthouse and have dinner at some of the top restaurants in Swakopmund.
+We will spend the next 2 nights in this wonderful town.

 Swakopmund is a very popular holiday destination for many Namibians and will probably be the only place that you will visit on the Namibian safari that has a real town feel to it.
 Wedged between the Namib Desert and the cold Atlantic Ocean, Swakopmund which is known for its very relaxed atmosphere, has something for everybody.
 There are plenty of great restaurants and bars, good shopping opportunities and fascinating architecture.
 For the adventurous there’s quad biking, sand-boarding, skydiving, beach angling and scenic flights over the coastline and Sossusvlei to name a few.
 The nearby Walvis Bay, Namibia’s major harbour town is well known for the lagoon and its prolific bird life.